mrkkrp/markkarpov.com/tutorial/megaparsec.md

 | `newline` | `(MonadParsec e s m, Token s ~ Char) => m (Token s)` | `(MonadParsec e s m, Token s ~ Word8) => m (Token s)` |
 | `eol` | `(MonadParsec e s m, Token s ~ Char) => m (Tokens s)` | `(MonadParsec e s m, Token s ~ Word8) => m (Tokens s)` |

-Let's introduce a couple of primitives on which the modules are built, so we understand the tools we are going to use.
+Let's introduce a couple of primitives on which these modules are built, so that we understand the tools we are going to use.

-The first primitive is called `token`, and correspondingly it allows us to parse a `Token s`:
+The first primitive is called `token`, and, correspondingly, it allows us to parse a `Token s`:

 ```haskell